 - Power Cord: for now, there are no wireless printing pens so included in the package is the power cord built to function with 110-240 volts power adapters.

 - 3 1.75mm PLA Filament: included in the box are 3 PLA filaments which are in 10 feet loops and three different colors.
-This allows you start 3D printing immediately the package arrives.
+This allows you to start 3D printing immediately the package arrives.

 - Instructions Manual: also expected is the user guide which is designed to help the user get acquainted with the features and capabilities needed to carry out 3D printing tasks.